Aegizz/Public-Reflection/Reflection.md

 - test_data_message.cpp and test_chat_message.cpp
 - ServerDocumentation.md
 - Management of tasks on trello board and assisting group members

+**Sunjay's Contributions:**

+- Implement some of userClient, i.e counter, some of send private, and send public
+- Implement TTD in websocket_metadata.h and all servers, implemented current_time() in ServerUtilities
+- Implement counter in websocket_metadata.h and all servers
+- Implement some input validation in userclient

 ## Reflection of Implementation, Security, Flaws and Decisions